ArvindSubramaniam/Explicit-Connection-Sensitivity-Pruning-and-Quantization/README.md

 # Learning Compact and Efficient Networks through Explicit Connection Sensitivity Pruning and Quantization

 Hi!
 Welcome to the code for our project!
-We perform pruning followed by quantization to obtain compact and efficient Deep Neural Networks!
+We perform pruning followed by quantization to obtain compact and efficient Deep Neural Networks which are compressed by over 50x!
 For more details, please refer our Project report.

 File Structure